Proxysaints/Nanobot_swarm_control/README.md

              NANOBOT SWARM CONTROL

 Overview:

-This project simulates the control of various nanobot types using AI models like neural networks and particle filters.
+   This project simulates the control of. various nanobot types using AI models like neural networks and particle filters.
 It supports both simulated and real-world data for positioning and sensors, demonstrating applications in fields like medical treatments and brain-computer interfaces (BCI).
 The simulation visualizes nanobot movements in 3D and includes models for Magnetic, Light-activated, Acoustic, Chemical, and DNA-based nanobots.